According to a recent study from Newcastle University, there is a possibility to reverse Type 2 diabetes and also to do that for the long term.

 So, is it possible to reverse type 2 diabetes?

 According to previous research done by Professor Roy Taylor, FRCP, MD, in order to reverse Type 2 Diabetes you need to follow a diet that will include only 800 calories on a daily basis.

 This research was published in 2011.
 However, it is not sure whether you can reverse Type 2 diabetes with this kind of diet, simply because the research lasted only around 8 weeks.

 In fact, Professor Roy Taylor along with his team worked with around 30 people.

-These people had a diagnosis with type 2 diabetes from 6 months to around 23 years.
+These people had a diagnosis of type 2 diabetes from 6 months to around 23 years.
 Furthermore, these people were all obese.